mmichlin66/mmichlin66.github.io/mimbl/introduction.md

 There are several differences - some significant, some subtle - in the component definition compared to React.
 Among the subtle ones are:

+- The reference is declared with the intended type and with the `@ref` decorator.
+This way the reference can be used to directly access the referenced object's methods and properties without the extra `current` property.
 - Events are identified by their DOM names without prefixing them with "on"; that is, "click" instead of "onClick".
 In general, Mimbl strives to use the original HTML attribute and event names whenever possible.
 For example, Mimbl uses "class", "for" and "tabindex", while React uses customized "className", "forHtml" and "tabIndex".
-- The value of the reference is retrieved using the `r` property instead of React's `current` property - in the sole interest of brevity; otherwise, the reference concept and functionality are essentially the same.
 - There is no "controlled component" pattern, which is common in and recommended by React: the value of the internal variable `name` isn't kept in sync with the value of the `<input>` element; instead, it is retrieved only when there is a need to use it.
 Mimbl is fully capable of implementing the control component pattern; however, we don't see it as a good practice.
 You can read more on this author's view of the controlled components [here](https://mmichlin66.github.io/2019/08/10/React-Discussion.html).

 Among the significant differences are the following:

 - Mimbl components don't have a `state` object - the component's state is kept in the instance variables.
 The existence of the `state` object and the React insistence on using it has always been a mystery for this author: you can read more on this topic in the same article mentioned [above](https://mmichlin66.github.io/2019/08/10/React-Discussion.html).
 - Mimbl components don't have the `setState` method (which, in React, combines the state changing and update requesting).
 Whenever the component needs to be updated it must either call the `updateMe` method (which acts as the React's `forceUpdate`) or rely on the trigger-watcher mechanism as in the example.
 - The component in our example is instantiated by us (the developers), while in React, the component's class is used in JSX and is instantiated by the React library.
-Mimbl, in fact supports several component types and this will be discussed in the next unit.
+Mimbl, in fact supports several component types, which are discussed later in this guide.

+In addition, Mimbl provides the following unique features:

+- Instance-based components whose lifecycle is controlled by developers and which can be accessed via standard property and method invocation.
+- Built-in trigger-watcher mechanism that re-renders components upon changes in the observable properties.
+- Partitioned components - independent re-rendering of portions of a component encapsulated in a method.
+- Custom HTML and SVG attributes defined by developers and supported via handler objects.
+- Service publish/subscribe mechanism.

+The following units discuss these features in more details.